Blair Cramer: 2007–10

 In 2007, Blair remarries Todd (Trevor St. John) for the fifth time (in exchange for a Téa-inspired $5 million) to help his bid to win custody of his biological son Sam Manning (then known as "Tommy McBain").
 Todd's child with Margaret Cochran (Tari Signor), Sam had been kidnapped by Todd's nemesis Dr. Spencer Truman (Paul Satterfield) shortly after birth and had been presumed dead.
 His son's existence revealed, Todd is desperate to take him back from his adopted parents, Dr. Michael (Nathaniel Marston) and Marcie McBain (Kathy Brier).
 Todd is awarded custody, but Marcie flees Llanview with the child.

 In May 2008, Todd is in a car crash with Sam, who is not in a car seat.
 Blair is awarded custody of Sam.
 In August 2008, Todd and Blair have a custody battle over Sam; Blair is awarded custody once again.
 In December 2008, with Téa's help, Blair marries John McBain (Michael Easton) to gain custody of her kids, and they do.
-In March 2009, Blair is put in a coma after being stabbed by Powell Lord III (Sean Moynihan), later identified to be the same person who killed both Lee Halpern (Janet Zarish), Wes Granger (Justin Paul Kahn) and Talia Sahid (BethAnn Bonner).
+In March 2009, Blair is put in a coma after being stabbed by Powell Lord III (Sean Moynihan), later identified to be the same person who killed Lee Halpern (Janet Zarish), Wes Granger (Justin Paul Kahn) and Talia Sahid (BethAnn Bonner).

 In July 2009, Blair divorces John despite Blair wanting an annulment.
 Also, Todd and Blair have a one-night stand in the cabana of La Boulaie.
-In August 2009, Blair sets out to find out Téa’s deep, dark secret and hires Rex Balsom (John-Paul Lavoisier) as a private investigator to dig up information on Téa’s missing Llanview years.
+In August 2009, Blair sets out to find out Téa's deep, dark secret and hires Rex Balsom (John-Paul Lavoisier) as a private investigator to dig up information on Téa's missing Llanview years.
 He finds out Ross Rayburn (Michael Lowry), who tried to kidnap Blair's kids at Todd's order in 2002, is in Tahiti and was with a woman.
 Blair thinks the woman was Téa.
 In September 2009, she finds Ross.
 He tells her he is married to Téa.

 In October 2009, when Blair tries to spoil Todd and Téa's wedding ceremony, Ross tricks her by taking her on a boat out on a Llanview bay to stop Blair from ruining the wedding.
 While on the boat, Ross gets Blair to admit she still has romantic feelings for Todd.
 They return to shore.
 Blair finally tells Todd about Téa's marriage to Ross.
 Later, Ross and Blair converse with each other about everything that has happened lately.
 Meanwhile, Téa is shunned by Todd after having a huge argument with him about the invalidity of their marriage and flees to La Boulaie to confront Blair about the matter.
 She badgers Téa to admit the truth about yet another secret.
 Téa confesses she has been hiding the fact she has a child with Todd.
 Blair tries to force Téa to tell this to Todd, but and Blair get into a physical altercation and when pulling at each other's hands they release.
 Tea and Blair are both flung back.
 Blair falls into the window onto the pool below.